Chicago (play): Adaptations

 Cecil B. DeMille produced a silent film version, Chicago (1927), starring former Mack Sennett bathing beauty Phyllis Haver as Roxie Hart.
 In comparing the play to the silent movie, critic Michael Phillips writes, "Watkins' play is harsh, satirical and cynical; the movie, less so.
 It's more of a melodrama, and to appease the censor boards, producer DeMille meted out punishment to his sinning characters where none existed previously."

-The story was adapted again as the 1942 film Roxie Hart starring Ginger Rogers; but in this version, Roxie was innocent of the murder charge against her.
+The story was adapted again as the 1942 film Roxie Hart starring Ginger Rogers; but in this version, due to the prevailing censorship code and social mores, Roxie was innocent of the murder charge against her.

 In the 1960s, Gwen Verdon read the play and asked her husband, Bob Fosse, about the possibility of creating a musical adaptation.
 Fosse approached playwright Watkins numerous times to buy the rights, but she repeatedly declined.
 However, upon her death in 1969, her estate sold the rights to producer Richard Fryer, Verdon, and Fosse.
 John Kander and Fred Ebb began work on the musical score, modeling each number on a traditional vaudeville number or performer.
 This format made explicit the play and musical's comparison between "justice", "show-business", and contemporary society.
 Ebb and Fosse penned the book of the musical, and Fosse also directed and choreographed.
 The musical version in turn was adapted as the 2002 film Chicago, starring Renee Zellweger, Richard Gere and Catherine Zeta-Jones; this adaptation won the Academy Award for Best Picture at the 75th Academy Awards.